 #TeamNottsHCJob descriptionJob responsibilities

-The role is incredibly rewarding, supporting many of our patients in returning home to their lives in the community or into a Care Home environment.
-A great ending to the therapeutic relationship which we have built with them and pride ourselves on.
+The role is incredibly rewarding, supporting many of our patients in returning home to their lives in the community.

-We recognise our services as highly specialised, whereby our nurses can develop professionally within both mental and physical health.
-Our wards are supported by a range of Allied Health Professionals, who support and guide our team, enhancing our nursing skills to improve the lives of our patents and ultimately promote optimum recovery.
+We recognise our service as highly specialised, whereby our nurses can develop professionally within both mental and physical health.
+Our ward is supported by a range of Allied Health Professionals, who support and guide our team, enhancing our nursing skills to improve the lives of our patents and ultimately promote optimum recovery.

 - be a registered Mental Health Nurse with experience of working with this patient group